 A Guide To Great Skin & Hair In Monsoons

 The monsoon season is welcomed by all as the rains bring respite from the summer heat.
-However, it’s not the only thing they bring with it.
+However, it’s not the only thing they bring with them.
 The rains are an open invitation for other issues such as skin infections and hair problems.
 The bacteria and microbes can cause harsh skin problems and the humidity in the air can cause your hair to become frizzy.
 Monsoons can also cause your hair to become oily and eventually even lead to hair fall.
 Therefore, it is essential that you keep all the skin and hair problems at bay with this guide to great skin and hair in monsoons.

 There are numerous skin care tips and hair care tips that you can follow however the first and foremost is to avoid getting drenched, as much as you enjoy the rains.
 Rainwater is usually acidic and can cause infections as well as dandruff.

 While the first drops of rain can make you feel refreshed after the sweltering summer heat, the monsoon season can be punishing to your skin and could trigger a host of skin infections and diseases.
-Since skin problems during the rains are a common occurrence, knowing a handful of beneficial skin care tips beforehand always helps.
-If you don’t want the rains to cause havoc to your skin with skin rashes, fungal infections, skin irritation, and other skin problems, it is essential for you to understand that three factors - hygiene, clothing, and health condition - can give rise to or aggravate skin infections.
-They are responsible or act as catalysts in aggravating your skin issues.
+Since skin problems during the rains are a common occurrence, knowing a handful of beneficial skincare tips beforehand always helps.
+If you don’t want the rains to cause havoc to your skin with skin rashes, fungal infections, skin irritation, and other skin problems, it is essential for you to understand that three factors – hygiene, clothing, and health condition – can give rise to or aggravate skin infections.
+They are responsible for or act as catalysts in aggravating your skin issues.
 So, be sure to maintain proper hygiene, wear loose, cotton clothing, and take good care of your health while you’re at it.

 The most common skin care problems in monsoon are:

 - Tinea Fungal Infections